openvinotoolkit/openvino/docs/IE_PLUGIN_DG/ExecutableNetwork.md

 - `_requestId` - Tracks a number of created inference requests, which is used to distinguish different inference requests during profiling via the Intel® Instrumentation and Tracing Technology (ITT) library.
 - `_cfg` - Defines a configuration an executable network was compiled with.
 - `_plugin` - Refers to a plugin instance.
 - `_function` - Keeps a reference to transformed `ngraph::Function` which is used in ngraph reference backend computations.
-Note, in case of other backends with backend-specific graph representation `_function` has different type and representation backend-specific graph or just a set of computational kernels to perform an inference.
+Note, in case of other backends with backend-specific graph representation `_function` has different type and represents backend-specific graph or just a set of computational kernels to perform an inference.
 - `_inputIndex` - maps a name of input with its index among all network inputs.
 - `_outputIndex` - maps a name of output with its index among all network outputs.